JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Clone the jacs-cm repo

-On both of the systems being deployed to, clone this repo into /opt/deploy/jacs-cm:
+Clone this repo into /opt/deploy/jacs-cm on both of the systems being deployed.
+If the systems have access to a common NFS path, it is easier to clone it onto NFS, and then create symbolic links to it on both systems.
+Otherwise they will need to be kept in sync manually.
+The naive approach clones twice:

 ```
 cd /opt
 sudo mkdir deploy